ghostlypi/Soundboard/README.md

 Soundboard.make(filename)
 ```
 takes in a filename
-#### Note: Compile will fail if there is no "Build.txt" in the current directory.
+#### Note: Make will fail if there is no "Build.txt" in the current directory.

 ## Author: [Ghostlypi](parthiyer.com)